borisdayma/docs/docs/faq.md

 W&B is free as long as your projects are public.
 If you want to host private projects, email us at contact@wandb.com.

+### Q: Do you offer an on-premise version of your software?

+Yes!
+If you're interested tell us at contact@wandb.com.

 ### Q: How is this different than TensorBoard?

 W&B is a distributed cloud hosted solution so your results are saved forever and it's still snappy after 1000's of runs have been monitored.
 We offer additional features such as system metrics, commit history, experiment notes, dashboards, and advanced searching / aggregation across runs and projects.